 Keypanel Volume Controls are used to modify volumes on keypanels without physically going to the keypanel to do so.
 Unlike Intercom Volume Controls, Keypanel Volume Controls are always changed in real-time.
 However, the real-time controls are only enabled if the keypanel supports it (licensed).
-Adjustable keypanel volumes include Speaker (minimum and maximum), Headset (minimum and maximum), Matrix In minimum, and Aux In minimum.
+Adjustable keypanel volumes include Speaker, Headset, Matrix In minimum, and Aux In minimum.